 - City Dinners in Cusco/Ayacucho/Lima (various options)

 - Lunch final day at Larcomar (various options)

 *Fuel in Peru is inexpensive (approx. £2.35 per gallon).
 Normal trip cost approx.£130 per vehicle.

-Many clients prefer to arrive one day earlier into Lima (or stay one day later) to enjoy the city and be well rested before their overland tour departure.
+Many clients prefer to arrive one or two days earlier into Lima (or stay one day later) to enjoy the city and be well rested before their overland tour departure.
 We are happy to reserve an extra night for you on request (£140 per room).A detailed itinerary with all relevant details will be issued 12 weeks prior to your departure date along with any travel updates and advisories.
 You will find an FAQ page on our website http://www.perusafari.com/faqs/ and we are always here to answer any questions at any time before or after your booking, via telephone or e mail.
 Questions about ATOL protection click here